 DANBURY—Why is it easier to push a shopping cart than a car?
 Because a shopping cart has less mass (it’s not as heavy), and the less the mass, the easier it is to accelerate.
-Newton’s second law of motion spells it out: acceleration depends on force times mass squared.
+Newton’s second law of motion spells it out: acceleration depends on force divided by mass.

 The topic the eighth graders are exploring during a Personalized Learning science class at St. Gregory the Great School in Danbury goes to the very basis of physics.
 Physicist Isaac Newton formulated three laws in his Mathematical Principles of Natural Philosophy, first published in 1687.
 Used to explain the motion of physical objects and systems, these laid the foundation for all classical mechanics.